Website Design Company Durban: What to Expect from the Process

 • Content, QA, and launch support are part of the process, not extras.

-• A smooth project usually comes from process quality more than design talent alone.
+• A smooth project usually comes from process quality, not design talent alone.

 • The first month after launch should already be part of the original conversation.